zameer-75/currency-exchangerates/README.md

 **On Successful function run you will see the following output**
 ![image](https://github.com/zameer-75/currency-exchangerates/assets/139122254/758f72d9-faaa-4bd4-8870-621df8202485)

-***Please note that we are seeing null values for yesterday's data and change rate because these value has not yet been added to dynamoDB table***
+***Please note that we are seeing null values for yesterday's data and change rate because these value has not yet been added to DynamoDB table***

 ## Following AWS Services have been used to accomplish this task.